Apparitions, Conjunctions & Elongations

 Observing Venus and Mercury together in the sky is a rewarding experience, but it also provides an opportunity to witness the motions of the planets over only a short period of time; in most cases, their relative positions will be seen to change in the course of just one day.
 Photographers may wish to take advantage of these pairings; a tripod-mounted camera will easily capture our two innermost planetary neighbours in the twilit sky using only a short exposure time.
 The addition of the crescent Moon to the scene adds further interest for the astro-photographer - to this end, the approximate dates when the Moon is near the two planets are also included in the table.

-Paired Apparitions of Venus and Mercury from 2016 to 2020 In most cases the two planets come close together but do not reach conjunction (i.e. they do not attain the same Right Ascension); where they do reach conjunction, the Universal Time (UT) of the event is listed in the column headed 'Conj'.
+Paired Apparitions of Venus and Mercury from 2021 to 2025 (click for full-size image, 115 KB).
+In the majority of cases the two planets come close together but do not reach conjunction (i.e. they do not attain the same Right Ascension); where they do reach conjunction, the Universal Time (UT) of the event is listed in the column headed 'Conj'.
 The Solar Elongation refers specifically to the date of closest approach.

 The Approximate Period of Visibility is the period during which both Mercury and Venus are more than 15° from the Sun.
 The Constellation(s) column shows through which constellation(s) one or both of the planets move during the period.
 The 'Fav.
 Hem' column shows the Hemisphere in which the pairing will be best observed (Northern or Southern).
 Where the planet's greatest elongation occurs during the period, this is shown in the Greatest Elongation column; this happens on all occasions for Mercury but only on a handful of occasions for Venus.